cdubz/legal-copy-histories/histories/Venmo/User Agreement.md

 *   In connection with non-tax refunds (i) the name and Social Security Number associated with each payment must match the name or Social Security Number associated with your Venmo account.

+Remote Check Capture If you are eligible for remote check capture and we have verified your required identifying information, you can transfer proceeds from checks into your Venmo account using our remote check capture feature.
+We determine eligibility for remote check capture in our sole discretion.
+For full terms applicable to remote check capture, including fees and limits, please review [https://www.ingomoney.com/partners/paypal-terms-conditions](https://www.ingomoney.com/partners/paypal-terms-conditions).

 FDIC Pass-Through insurance

-When you add money to your Venmo balance using Direct Deposit, Venmo will deposit all funds held in your Venmo balance into one or more custodial accounts we maintain for the benefit of Venmo account holders at one or more FDIC member banks (currently Wells Fargo Bank, N.A. or The Bancorp Bank), and the funds in your Venmo balance will be eligible to be insured by the FDIC up to the standard maximum deposit insurance amount (currently $250,000).
+When you add money to your Venmo balance using Direct Deposit or remote check capture, Venmo will deposit all funds held in your Venmo balance into one or more custodial accounts we maintain for the benefit of Venmo account holders at one or more FDIC member banks (currently Wells Fargo Bank, N.A. or The Bancorp Bank), and the funds in your Venmo balance will be eligible to be insured by the FDIC up to the standard maximum deposit insurance amount (currently $250,000).

 FDIC pass-through insurance helps protect you against the risk of loss of your funds should the FDIC-insured bank where we deposit your funds fail.
 If one of the banks in which we have deposited your funds fails, your funds would be eligible to be insured by the FDIC up to the standard maximum deposit insurance amount (currently $250,000).
 This limit applies per depositor and ownership capacity, not per account.
 When determining your coverage limit, the FDIC will add the funds in your eligible Venmo account to amounts you hold in the same ownership capacity in other accounts at the same bank.

-If funds are received in your Venmo account other than through Direct Deposit, there might be a delay between the time that funds are credited to your Venmo account and when we actually transfer those funds to one of the custodial bank accounts.
+If funds are received in your Venmo account other than through Direct Deposit or remote check capture, there might be a delay between the time that funds are credited to your Venmo account and when we actually transfer those funds to one of the custodial bank accounts.
 Your Venmo balance funds might not be eligible for the benefits of FDIC pass-through insurance coverage during this period, although we will still be holding the funds as your agent and custodian.
 You will not receive interest or any other earnings on funds held in these custodial bank accounts and you agree that any interest that may be earned on funds in a custodial bank account are owned by Venmo.

 FDIC pass-through insurance does not protect you against the risk of our insolvency.
 We believe that, in the unlikely event of our insolvency, funds that we have on deposit in a custodial account for the benefit of our account holders should not be included in our bankruptcy estate and should be protected from claims by our creditors.
 Additionally, even if funds in your Venmo balance (whether held by us or held in a custodial account) are eligible for FDIC pass-through insurance and may be protected from claims by our creditors in the unlikely event of our insolvency, it is possible that you will not have access to those funds while court or other legal proceedings to determine ownership of the funds are ongoing.